sgu222e/pleximusmaximus/README.md

 # pleximusmaximus
-DO NOT USE YET

-I built this thinking PMS ran as a service on Windows, it does not... standby

-Plex service monitoring for Windows
+Plex monitoring for Windows

-Windows Batch File for monitoring Plex Server Service on Windows Includes curl.exe and libcurl.dll
+Windows Batch File for monitoring Plex Server on Windows Includes curl.exe and libcurl.dll

 Use at your own risk